This programme offers you an academically-challenging and career-developing study of biological systems at the molecular and cellular level.

 The programme is designed to produce highly skilled and motivated biochemists that are suitable for employment in the life-sciences or for further academic research.

 You will be taught to apply chemical and physical principles to biological molecules in complex living systems in order to expand your understanding of the molecular basis of the processes which take place within these organisms.

-Through a combination of taught courses, practical skills training and laboratory-based research, you will explore the structures, dynamics, interactions and metabolic pathways of biological molecules, from small molecules to large macromolecular complexes.
+Through a combination of taught courses, and research, you will explore the structures, dynamics, interactions and metabolic pathways of biological molecules, from small molecules to large macromolecular complexes.

 Teaching and learning activities include*:

 MSc Project and Dissertation (Biochemistry) (Semester 2 and beyond)

 Research Project Proposal (Biochemistry) (Semester 2)

 Semester 1Select exactly 40 credits of the following courses:

 Applicable Mathematics for MSc Drug Discovery and Translational Biology